 Collect Rain Water to Save Money & The Planet

-Instead of buying plant markers at the store, consider making your own!
+Instead of buying plant markers at the store this growing season, consider making your own!
 This is a super simple project, but it’s fun for your kids and they will love getting to see their carrots, lettuce, tomatoes, and corn sprout!

-I hope you found these vegetable garden hacks useful!
+I hope you found these vegetable garden hacks useful in saving yourself some hard work and creating a successful garden!
 What are your favorite gardening hacks?
-How do you save money each spring?
-Let us know in the comments below!
+How do you save money on seasonal plants each spring?
+Let us know your favorite ways in the comments below!